 All hospital dental specialists hold postgraduate qualifications and will have followed a very similar career path.
 There are 5 sub-specialties in the hospital dentistry service: oral and maxillofacial surgery, oral surgery, orthodontics, paediatric dentistry, and restorative dentistry.

 Dental Public Health

 Whereas hospital dentistry is a high specialised role, dental public health careers are almost entirely non-clinical and involve making dental assessments.
 Dental Public Health is mainly concerned with improving the quality of dental care for the general population and increasing awareness of dental issues.
 There are few academic roles within this growing department of dentistry, but there are a few advisory academic posts available within the NHS and Department of Health.

 Dental Care Practitioners

 Dental Care Practitioners are clinical healthcare professionals who are not fully qualified dentists.
-They provide a range of services to assist the dentist in providing quality care.
+They provide a range of services to assist in providing quality care.
 Dental nurses, for example, provide assistance in all manners to the dentist, including: sterilizing equipment, mixing treatments, administration, and disinfecting the work area.
 Nurses are often required to undertake an eclectic array of roles to ensure the smooth running of the practice.
+Browse dental nurse jobs.

-Dental Hygienists focus on preventative care.
+Dental hygienists focus on preventative care.
 They are responsible for preventing tooth decay and other oral problems.
-Polishing, scaling, and applying topical fluoride are treatments offered by dental hygienists.
+Polishing, scaling, and applying topical fluoride are all treatments offered by dental hygienists.